Results tagged ‘ Johan Santana ’

 17th, 1957.
 Richie Ashburn, who got to the Baseball Hall of Fame largely by

-virtue of his ability to keep fouling off pitches he didn’t like, until he got one he did like, fouled one off into the stands
+like, until he got one he did like, fouled one off into the stands

 at Connie Mack Stadium in Philadelphia.
 It struck – of all people – Alice